QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-01-environment-creation.md

 ## Step 1 - Clone the Repo

-Cloning the repo will download all the training materials to your computer, including the dataset, the slides and the code for the Bot project. **The cloning of the repository will use close to 110 MB in total**.
+Cloning the repo will download all the training materials to your computer, including the dataset, the slides and the code for the Bot project. **The cloning of the repository will use close to 185 MB in total**.
+If you have any git tool in your computer, you can run `git clone https://github.com/Azure/LearnAI-KnowledgeMiningBootcamp.git` in your command prompt.
+Or simply follow the tasks below:

-### Task 1: Download GitHub resources
+### Tasks - cloning the repo using zip file download

 1. Open a browser window to the GitHub repository (<https://github.com/Azure/LearnAI-KnowledgeMiningBootcamp>).